ietf-wg-acme/acme/draft-ietf-acme-acme.md

 URI for that application.

-Authorization resources are created by the server in response to certificate applications submitted by an account key holder; their URLs are provided to the client in "authorization" requirement objects.
-The authorization object is implicitly tied to the account key used to sign the new-application request.
+Authorization resources are created by the server in response to certificate applications or authorization requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
+The authorization object is implicitly tied to the account key used to sign the request.

 When a client receives an application from the server with an "authorization" requirement, it downloads the authorization resource by sending a GET request to the indicated URL.
+If the client initiates authorization using a request to the new authorization resource, it will have already recevied the pending authorization object in the response to that request.

 ~~~~~~~~~~
 GET /acme/authz/1234 HTTP/1.1